 Direct Expenses + Consulting Fees - To effectively promote the TDM services to the various audiences described in Section 6, Bloomington's TDM program will need to pay for design and production of printed materials, hosting of special events, and marketing/TDM contractor staff to supplement the expertise and bandwidth of in-house staff.
 It is anticipated that the need for contractor staff will reduce over time as Bloomington's TDM program acquires a better understanding of its predictable in-house staff needs and expenses.
-Typically, contracted staff is required for approximately three years; by this time the staffing requirements will be better understanding of its needs and therefore be better equipped to hire full-time staff.
+Typically, contracted staff is required for approximately three years; by this time the staffing requirements will be better understood, funding streams will be established, and the program will have a better understanding of its needs and therefore be better equipped to hire full-time staff.